-Even though it’s not possible to have a zero digital footprint, you can definitely limit your traces if you know how they are left behind.
+Even though it’s not possible to have a zero digital footprint, you can limit your traces if you know how they are left behind.

 Usually, folks are either unaware of what a digital footprint is or are concerned about their digital footprint.
 This blog tackles both, providing useful information to ensure you thoroughly grasp it and understand how to handle it more effectively.
 By the end of this blog, you’ll know ‘what is a digital footprint & how to keep yourself safe.’